bc-python-OLD-IT-WILL-BE-REMOVED/mistool/README.md

 Changing the working directory for commands
 -------------------------------------------

-With ``os_use.cd``, you have a context which changes temporarily the directory where to launch some commands.
-When the context is closed, the working directory goes back to the one just before calling ``os_use.cd``.
+With ``os_use.cd``, you have a context which changes temporarily the directory where launching terminal like commands.
+When the context is closed, the working directory goes back to the one just before the call of ``os_use.cd``.

 Let's see an example.
-We suppose that we have the following directory with the full path ``/Users/projects/basic_dir`` in a Unix system.
+We suppose that we have the following directory with the absolute path ``/Users/projects/basic_dir`` in a Unix system.

 ```
 + basic_dir